 Learn more about time-barred debts.

 What Are Time-Barred Debts?

 Each state has a law that dictates how long a debt collector can sue you for debt collection.
 This timeframe is known as the statute of limitations, but can also be called a procedural rule or a statute of repose.
-The statute of limitations and is between three and six years for most states but can be longer.
-As an example, many states have a 10-year window for credit card debt.
+The statute of limitations is between three and six years for most states but can be longer.
 Before you respond to an old debt, check the statute of limitations in your state.
 You can confirm the statute with your State Attorney General.

 Lawsuits for Time-Barred Debt

 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from bringing a suit or even threatening to sue you for a time-barred debt.
 But that doesn't mean it won't happen.
 In February 2012, the Federal Trade Commission (FTC) sued one large debt collector, Asset Acceptance, for violating this part of the FDCPA.
 As part of the settlement, Asset Acceptance now has included a "will not sue" notice in collection notices for debts that are past the statute of limitations.

 If you happen to be sued for a time-barred debt, you can prove to the court that the statute of limitations has expired.
 Don't ignore a lawsuit summons under the assumption that it will take care of itself or that it doesn't matter because the statute of limitations has expired.
 You can also file a complaint against the company with the FTC and your State's Attorney General office.

 Collection Activity Is Still Allowed

 Don't assume that because the debt is time-barred you don't still owe it or that your creditor can't still come after you for the debt.
 Creditors and debt collectors can still collect time-barred debts with calls and letters (within the bounds of the law, of course).